Time span: December 2023 - November 2025.

 Here, we present RecombinHunt, a novel, automated method for the identification of recombinant genomes purely based on a data-driven approach

-After a long journey, our paper describing the RecombinHunt approach, has been accepted for publication on the prestigious Nature Communication journal!
+After a long journey, our paper describing the RecombinHunt approach, has been published on the prestigious Nature Communication journal!

 PoliMi has reached a consolidated international reputation in data modeling/integration and search tools/user interfaces for genomic data management and query answering.
 UniMi has long-standing experience and expertise in the development and application of bioinformatics tools for genomic research.
 The two units will co-design methods in the project.
 PoliMi will be more focused on the implementation of information technologies and user interfaces, while UniMi will contribute expertise in biology and comparative genomics.